Padlet share menu

 FAQs

-I can't access the Share panel.
+I can't access the Share panel of my own padlet.
 The button isn't there OR the button doesn't do anything when I click it.
 What gives?

 How did we do?